Treatment for ADHD

 Early Discharge

-If you miss a weekly monitoring form update on three occasions, your prescriber will undertake a clinical review of your case, after which you may be discharged.
+If you miss a monitoring form update on three occasions, your prescriber will undertake a clinical review of your case, after which you may be discharged.

 If the decision is made to discharge you from our titration service, you will be fully informed about how to discontinue medication safely and seek a re-referral, if this is something you would like to pursue.